Manufacturer ID, Manufacturer name – these identifiers contain information about a manufacturer. Usually, it does not

 Network security key – the device uses this key to connect to your Zigbee network.
 By default, the firmware uses the wide-used key “01030507090B0D0F00020406080A0C0D”.
 This key should match the key used on a coordinator (hub).
 The unique key minimizes the risks of attacks on your network.

 Default reporting interval – this option allows you to set a custom default reporting interval for periodic reports.
-If this value is zero, periodic reports are disabled, and if this option is disabled, the reporting interval is 60 seconds.
+The zero value at this parameter disables periodic reports at all.
+The maximum value is 65535 seconds.
+The unchecked option means the default value for the reporting interval of 60 seconds.